PaulHolsters/mldt-experiment-1/README.md

                 new IconConfigModel('kisspng-the-library-project-organization-public-library-ed-5ae3a97f396580.1255839715248695032351.png')),
               dimensions: new ResponsiveSizeConfigModel(new ButtonSizeConfigModel(undefined,
                 new DynamicSizeConfigModel(undefined, 1, undefined))),
-              visibility: new ResponsiveVisibilityConfigModel(),
+              visibility: new ResponsiveSpacingConfigModel(),
             },
             {
               name: 'block-4',
               type: ComponentType.Block,
               styling: new ResponsiveStylingConfigModel(new StylingConfigModel()),
-              visibility: new ResponsiveVisibilityConfigModel()
+              visibility: new ResponsiveSpacingConfigModel()
             }
           ]
         },